TonyKennah/SuperMegaUltra/README.md

 ## User Guide

-This guide explains how to use the different features of the SuperMegaUltra tracker.
+This guide explains how to use the different features of the SuperMegaUltra tracker - available on github pages [here](https://tonykennah.github.io/SuperMegaUltra/)

 ### Statistics View